jakearchibald/jakearchibald.com/static-build/posts/2026/06/goldilocks-select-height/index.md

 TODO: video Firefox.

-Because we're using `calc-size()` for the fix, which isn't supported in Safari, Safari is now using the `100%` fallback, which is _almost perfect_, but not quite.
+Because we're using `calc-size()` for the fix, which isn't supported in Safari, Safari is now using the `100%` fallback as well as Firefox, which is _almost perfect_, but not quite.
 Have you spotted the imperfection?
-Here's a video that shows the issue:
+Here's the issue:

 TODO: video Firefox.